shipperzhang/ArchivedRepo/README.md

 This fork is made with the idea of extending this technique to ARM Thumb executables.
 In such process, the OCaml core has been completely rewritten in Python.

-To this date the rewritten tool has been tested to work on the following executables: bzip, gzip, BLAKE2, Himeno benchmark, dcraw (with statically linked libjpeg and liblcms, ARM requires assumption 3).
+To this date the rewritten tool has been tested to work on the following executables: bzip, gzip, BLAKE2, Himeno benchmark, dcraw (with statically linked libjpeg and liblcms, ARM requires assumption 3), FLAC encoder.

 ## Installation